-For easier installs, you can also purchase our 20-Pin Joystick/Button Harness at 25% discount when bundled with the Zero Pi.
+For easier installs, you can also purchase our 20-Pin Joystick/Button Harness.
 This harness includes eight .110 terminal button connectors, plus 3 option button connectors with ground daisy chain, plus 5-pin JST connector for Sanwa and Seimitsu compatible joystick levers.
 This will attach to the 20 pin male header located towards the bottom left of the PCB.

-Lately, many fighting game players have flocked to the alternative, all-button control found in a HitBox layout.
-You can purchase our 5-Pin HitBox Conversion Harness, which connects to the 5-pin female joystick connector on our 20-pin Joystick/Button Harness.
+Lately, many fighting game players have flocked to the alternative, all-button control.
+You can purchase our 5-Pin to All-Button Conversion Harness, which connects to the 5-pin female joystick connector on our 20-pin Joystick/Button Harness.
 This allows you to utilize the Zero Pi's built-in SOCD cleaning feature.

 This device automatically detects PS2, PS3 consoles and PC when connected via USB.
 You can also force switching via button input when connecting to the console.
 Notable features include: